httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns Partial Representation Data

 In this example, the client makes a range request and the server responds with partial content.
-The `Digest` field-value represents the entire JSON object `{"hello": "world"}`, while the `Content-Digest` field-value is computed on the message content `"hello"`.
+The `Representation-Digest` field-value represents the entire JSON object `{"hello": "world"}`, while the `Content-Digest` field-value is computed on the message content `"hello"`.